dmauser/azure-routeserver/ars-nhip/README.md

 ## Closing

-In this Lab, you have learned how to use Azure Route Server to facilitate East/West traffic between Spoke1 and Spoke2 without using UDRs.
-You also enabled traffic inspection and found how that can impact traffic between Spokes.
-We instructed the Azure Route Server Next IP Hop to steer the same traffic over the Internal Load Balancer and at the same time, mitigate the asymmetric routing issues.
-Finally, you learned how to properly configure your NVA for Internet breakout by adding a UDR on the NVA's subnet, forcing traffic to the Internet service tags, and adjusting NSG to ensure Spoke VMs can use NVA for Internet access.
+In this lab, you have learned how to utilize Azure Route Server to facilitate East/West traffic between Spoke1 and Spoke2 without the need for User-Defined Routes (UDRs).
+Additionally, you enabled traffic inspection and observed its impact on traffic between the spokes.
+By instructing the Azure Route Server Next IP Hop to direct traffic over the Internal Load Balancer, you were able to mitigate asymmetric routing issues.
+Lastly, you gained knowledge on properly configuring your Network Virtual Appliance (NVA) for Internet breakout by adding a UDR on the NVA's subnet, ensuring traffic is directed to the Internet service tags, and adjusting the Network Security Group (NSG) to allow Spoke VMs to access the Internet through the NVA.